akashjborah97/Music-Generation-using-ABC-notation/README.md

 The dataset is collected from kaggle and contains ABC notation of songs.
 Link: https://www.kaggle.com/datasets/raj5287/abc-notation-of-tunes?datasetId=156963&sortBy=dateRun&tab=profile
 The text in the dataset are first vectorised to create numeric representation to maintain a lookup table.
 We will be using some example sequences for training the RNN with a definite sequence length.
 There will also be a target sequence for predection the next character.
 This will be implemented using the batch method which will convert this stream of character indices to sequences of the desired size.
-The RNN model we create will be based on LSTM architecture, where we will use state vector to maintain information about the temporal relationships between consecutive characters.
+The RNN model we create will be based on LSTM architecture and has initializer "glorot_uniform" and activation function "sigmoid", where we will use state vector to maintain information about the temporal relationships between consecutive characters.
 The final output of the LSTM is then fed into a fully connected Dense layer where we'll output a softmax over each character in the vocabulary, and then sample from this distribution to predict the next character.

 Layer 1: Embedding layer to transform indices into dense vectors of a fixed embedding size